FarmDyn/documentation/docs/template/investments__financing_and_cash_flow_definition.md

 # Investments, Financing and Cash Flow Definition

 !!! abstract
     The investment module depicts investment decisions in machinery, stables and structures (silos, biogas plants, storage) as binary variables with a yearly resolution.
 Physical depreciation can be based on lifetime or use.
 Machinery use can be alternatively depicted as continuous re-investment rendering investment costs variable, based on a Euro per ha threshold.
 Investment can be financed out of (accumulated) cash flow or by credits of different length and related interest rates.
-For stables and biogas plants, maintenance investment is reflected as well.
+For stables and biogas plants maintenance investment are reflected as well.

 The total investment sum *v\_sumInv* in each year is defined by: